abdullah4tech/Weather-App/README.md

-Absolutely, let's add some emojis and polish it up a bit:

----

 # 🌦️ Weather App

 Welcome to the Weather App by abdullahCdoer-Tech!
 This web application allows users to check the current weather conditions of any location.